VDA5050/VDA5050/VDA5050_EN.md

 ### 6.10.5 Errors

 The AGV reports errors via the `errors` array.
-Errors have two levels: `WARNING` and `FATAL`.
+Errors have two levels: 'WARNING' and 'FATAL'.
-A `WARNING` is a self-resolving error, e.g., a field violation.
+A 'WARNING' is a self-resolving error, e.g., a field violation.
-A `FATAL` error needs human intervention.
+A 'FATAL' error needs human intervention.
-Errors can pass references that help with finding the cause of the error via the errorReferences array.
+Errors can pass references that help with finding the cause of the error via the `errorReferences` array.

 ### 6.10.6 Implementation of the state message